CorinaMurg/web-for-everyone/README.md

 9. On pages with Breadcrumbs focus goes to Breadcrumb not Skip Link

-10. Check out support for <aside>
+## Best practices:

-## Features to add:
+1. Add Dark mode

-1. Dark mode
+2. Add SITE MAP

-2. SITE MAP
+3. Add BUG REPORT button in Footer

-3. BUG REPORT
+4. Add BACK TO TOP button for all screen sizes

-   button in Footer
+5. Remove as many accordions as possible

-4. BACK TO TOP
+## Features to add

-   button for all screen sizes
+1. LIKE icon

-5. LIKE icon
+2. Contact form

-## Imporve code
+## Improve code

-1. Replace <div> with <pre> for code
+1. Replace <div> with <pre> for code examples

 ## Content to add